 The rain has finally stopped in Cairns, leaving behind that familiar, steamy silence that follows a tropical deluge.
 As the waters of Ex-Tropical Cyclone Koji recede from the Barron River catchment and the streets of Townsville begin to dry, the immediate instinct is to return to normal.
 We hose down the driveways, drag the soggy carpets to the curb, and reach for the switchboard to turn the lights back on.

-But for thousands of Queensland homes equipped with the latest solar and battery technology, this moment of “recovery” is actually the moment of highest risk.
+But for thousands of North Queensland homes equipped with the latest solar and battery technology, this moment of “recovery” is actually the perfect window to ensure your investment remains secure.

 For a decade, we treated solar systems as passive glass on the roof—rugged, simple, and largely waterproof.
 But the energy landscape of 2026 is different.
 We are no longer just storing panels on our roofs; we are storing volatile chemistry in our garages.
-As the sun comes out today, it is not just drying the mud; it is heating up a potential crisis that the industry—and insurers—have been warning us about for months.
+As the sun comes out today across North Queensland, it is not just drying the mud; it brings into focus the importance of the ‘post-storm checks’ that industry experts and insurers recommend to keep your warranty and system health intact.

 The “Delayed Fuse” of Water Ingress